2024 Solar Incentives Guide for Camden, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.
+When you think about solar incentives, you likely think of federal incentives first.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to get in touch with your local Camden solar panel installers.
+To fully understand how the new Clean Energy Credit applies to you, talk to your local Camden solar installers.

 State & Local Solar Incentives